youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     tutorials, courses, discussions, etc. That's the awesome part of the internet.
 But the dark side is, most of them look more like gossip.
 Why you need to care what text editor to use when you are learning how a computer system works?
-You may falls into a dilemma to think youself need to learn everything the community discuss about, so that you won't fall behind to any person.
+You may falls into a dilemma to think yourself need to learn everything the community discuss about, so that you won't fall behind to any person.
 THAT'S TOTALLY WRONG.